• Applications / Limitations

 Highly viscous fluids creep just as far, but more slowly.

-Greases are deplesed down with oil.
+Greases are depleted of oil.

-Impregnating fluid for porous sinterbearings The oil component wets.
+Impregnating fluid for porous sinterbearings.
+The oil component wets.

-The thickener stays remains.
+The thickener remains.

 Strength of the epilame layer